Sanjay Kalra: Research and publications

-Kalra has written about both menopause distress and late-onset male hypogonadism, not only simplifying their complex definitions but also in detail describing the person-centric thresholds, targets, tools, and techniques (management).^{167,168} He is also the lead author of a paper called Thyroid Tantrums in Teenagers, which reflects on many variations that can happen at this age, reflecting the underlying management, assessment, testing technique, associated biomedical illness, and training.
-Moreover, his work in this field encompasses across all age groups.
-In a recently published article, he published geriatric goalposts on independence and interdependence, clearly highlighting the importance of person-centric care in the elderly.
+Kalra has written on menopause distress and late-onset male hypogonadism, simplifying their definitions and describing person-centric thresholds, targets, tools, and techniques for management.^{167,168} He is also the lead author of a paper titled Thyroid Tantrums in Teenagers, which highlights the variability in endocrine presentations during adolescence and addresses management, assessment, testing techniques, associated biomedical illness, and training.
+His work extends across all age groups; for instance, he has published geriatric goalposts on independence and interdependence, emphasising the importance of person-centric care in older adults.